rty10/circDNA/README.md

 ## Getting Started

-*This work is done in a terminal or command line application.*
+*This work is done with Python3 in a terminal or command line application.*

 - *Downloading*: Download the Python3 script located in the `circle_generator_script` directory.
     - You can make a single copy in one standard directory or make multiple copies and place them in directories as you need them.